matloff/fastBigStat/README.md

     &beta;<sub>2</sub> - &beta;<sub>1</sub> = c'&beta;

     where c = (0,1,-1,0,0,...,0)'.
-Since c'b will then have a univariate normal distribution, we again can easily obtain a CI for the desired quantity.
+Since c'b will then have a univariate normal distribution (recall the above material on MV normal distributions), we again can easily obtain a CI for the desired quantity.
 Note that we need the estimated variance of c'b, which is

     s<sup>2</sup> c'(A'A)<sup>-1</sup>c